How to Use Proton

 Steam Play uses Proton to run Windows games on Linux, so these names are connected together.

 Proton is a compatibility layer sponsored by Valve that is capable of running Windows games on Linux.
-Proton is a combination of WINE, DXVK, and VKD3D.
+Proton is a combination of WINE, DXVK, VKD3D, and FAudio.

 WINE is a compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, macOS, and BSD.
 Instead of simulating internal Windows logic like a virtual machine or emulator, Wine translates Windows API calls into POSIX calls on-the-fly, eliminating the performance and memory penalties of other methods and allowing you to cleanly integrate Windows applications into your desktop (desktop shortcuts, menu entries, and open-with entries).